ULL-MII-SYTWS/vuepress-apuntes/docs/src/practicas/graphql-server.md

 :::

-## Running and Testing with GraphiQL
+## Running and Testing the example with GraphiQL

 We can now run the app with